 My thought on the Trigger Tech is that it is a very clever design that has some substantial upsides.
 The roller and ticker allow for a lot of sear engagement without feeling it in creep.
 You will not feel any creep in this just as you don’t feel any in an aftermarket trigger tuned to have almost no sear engagement.
 However, the TriggerTech will be reliable and safe ,whereas a conventionally designed trigger set to almost no engagement will not be.
 With conventional designs, creep is essentially the price you pay for safety and reliability.
 The roller eliminates that price on the TriggerTech design.
 A price that would be paid for this is more overall movement of the trigger during firing.
 By adding the ticker though, the trigger only travels a little more than half of the sear engagement distance, with the ticker traveling the rest of the way with no further trigger movement.
 The effect of this is basically that it feels like it has overtravel even though it technically has less than no overtravel since the sear continues to move after the trigger stops.
-The overall travel distance feels a little longer than most aftermarket triggers to me.
+The overall travel distance can feel a little longer than most aftermarket triggers to me.
 At least, it did on the Primary though not so much on the premium Diamond model.
 Given that some European match triggers don’t even have an overtravel stop, I don’t think that is such a big deal.
 This is especially true at low pull weights.
 Really, the lighter the trigger, the less I think it matters.
 The ticker, being attached to the trigger, rather than the case, further allows for less case contact by the internals.
 TriggerTech has a couple raised guides on the trigger and case and otherwise leaves a lot of clearance around the parts to prevent dirt from fouling things up.
 I have no doubts regarding Trigger Techs claims that these things are as close to dirt proof as you can get.
 Not only is that good for safety, but their dual cam safety system is as well.
 I will never feel great about any trigger safety, but I do feel better about this one than others since it not only holds up the topsear but also keeps the rest of the mechanism engaged when set to safe.
-In my pull testing, I found the pull-to-pull break weight variance on the TriggerTech right in line with conventional technology aftermarket triggers.
-It was not exceptional, but it was not a loss over a conventional sear system, and most of those triggers had the advantage of being lubed.
+In my pull testing, I found the pull-to-pull break weight variance on the TriggerTech Primary right in line with conventional technology aftermarket triggers whereas the Diamond was significantly better than average.
+Significantly, most of those conventional triggers had the advantage of being lubed.
 This is an advantage in indoor bench top testing that is decidedly a disadvantage in a dusty field environment.

 There is some associated trade-off in the TriggerTech system.
-While I do not have the advanced equipment necessary to test it, I can tell you that the lock time is going to be greater on the TriggerTech than on conventionally designed aftermarket triggers.
+While I do not have the advanced equipment necessary to test it, I expect the lock time is going to be greater on the TriggerTech than on conventionally designed aftermarket triggers.
 The roller just makes for a lot more movement between when the shooter perceives the trigger break and when the cocking piece releases from the topsear.
 The topsear reset force is also potentially increased, depending on what pull weight you set the trigger to, by the use of the ticker component over potential designs without that innovation.
 This is because the reset force includes both a traditional reset spring and, through the ticker, the much stronger pull weight adjust spring.
 Importantly, however, this makes the reset force come in stages and the cocking piece will already be moving when it encounters the stronger second stage.
 In testing, both the TriggerTech Primary and Diamond had about half the topsear reset force of a conventional trigger before the ticker engaged.
 After the point the ticker engages, the topsear reset force varied from about the same as a conventional trigger at min pull weight to between two and 3 times the reset force and maximum pull weight.
 These trade-offs are things benchrest shooters think about, but I don’t think most shooters will ever notice.
 Competitive shooters will have to weigh the advantage of a trigger that has no creep and is basically immune to fouling to those that will break faster with less drag on the cocking piece but are either creepy or unreliable.
 Given the popularity of the Diamond trigger on the PRS circuit, at least one competitive discipline has weighed in on the value of TriggerTech’s innovations.

 The barrel of a hunting rifle has always been a place of manifold compromises.
 Making a barrel light is no problem.
 A featherweight contour barrel is less than 2 lbs for a 26″ barrel.
 Unfortunately, it is very difficult to be accurate with this.
 While the mass of the rifle is part of this difficulty, it is a small part.
 The whipiness, lack of thermal mass, and small surface area for heat dissipation are larger difficulties.
 These light contour barrels flex easily and so if the crown is not exactly on a vibration node, shots are thrown wildly.
 This can be addressed, to some extent, with careful hand loads (not something hunters are really known for), but that still leaves the heat dissipation problems.
 With so little steel to share and radiate the heat of shots, the barrel overheats and looses accuracy in just a few shots – often, as few as 3 or 4.
 Fluting has also been sought as a solution, but it saves little weight and often creates problems of its own having to do with uneven cooling and uneven effects on stresses in the barrel created during the manufacture.
 Fluting looks tacticool, though, and that is really the primary reason folks do it.